InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/architecture/development-ci.rst

 Individual developers...

-3.  ...work on branches of the main repositories or on branches of *forks* of the main repos.
+3.  ...work on branches of the main repositories or (ideally) on branches of *forks* of the main repos.

 4. No images are automatically produced from changes to branches or forks.